 Because we were operating on a pretty small budget, I knew the traditional wedding gown from a bridal shop would be the first of many wedding traditions I skipped.
 I had always felt sort of icky about the idea of spending upwards of $1000 on a dress I’d only wear once, so I decided I would shop for my dress elsewhere.
 I found it on a manikin at the department store I was working at right after my engagement.
 It was love at first sight.
 I got so many compliments on the dress and was told it was very “me.”
 The comfy fit, breezy fabric, and soft floral print made me feel comfortable all day and helped me reflect my personal style.

 Renting transportation was something my husband and I really considered.
-We live downtown in a city, so we don't own a car, but weren't sure how we were going to get to our venue in our wedding clothes without looking like a hot mess.
-Then, we thought of Uber.
-It's way more affordable than getting a limo or other fancy car and just as reliable.
-Many of our guests took Uber as well to avoid having to find parking downtown in a big city.
-Imagine the kind of money you could make as an !
-You can drive to earn money literally anytime you have free time and with parties, holidays, bad weather, and people like me who don't own cars, it's easy to make a good amount of money.
+We live downtown in a city, so we don’t own a car, but weren’t sure how we were going to get to our venue in our wedding clothes without looking like a hot mess.
+We thought of getting a limo and found the best way to get affordable rent through Limo Find.
+Some of our guests took Uber as well to avoid having to find parking downtown in a big city.
+You could also make a lot of money as an !
+You can drive to earn money literally anytime you have free time and with parties, holidays, bad weather, and people like me who don’t own cars, it’s easy to make a good amount of money.

 3. Wedding Party